ziglang/zig/README.md

    always compiled against statically in source form.
 Compile units do not depend on libc unless explicitly linked.
  * Nullable type instead of null pointers.
- * Tagged union type instead of raw unions.
+ * Safe unions, tagged unions, and C ABI compatible unions.
  * Generics so that one can write efficient data structures that work for any data type.
  * No header files required.
 Top level declarations are entirely